AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 Appendix A. The extension exposes the layer information of a packet so that the SFU can make the appropriate forwarding decision.

+### 6.1.
+Simulcast

+The [AV1 Bitstream & Decoding Specification][AV1] supports inclusion of multiple simulcast encodings within a single bitstream.
+However, for implementations of this specification, it is RECOMMENDED that a separate RTP stream be used for each simulcast encoding, since this approach is compatible with simulcast negotiation in SDP as described in [I-D.ietf-mmusic-sdp-simulcast].

 ## 7. Payload Format Parameters